-My mission is to provide massively entertaining stories infused with tactical & actionable self-development tools designed to upgrade the collective mindset of the planet.
+My mission is to provide massively entertaining stories infused with tactical & actionable self-development tools designed to empower the collective mindset of the planet.

 But it used to be "see as many boobs and explosions as I can."